The Best Smart Coffee Machine In 2022

 As I’ve explained, this “Smart” version has an adjustable panarello, the same one as you’ll find on the De’Longhi Dedica EC685.
 In case you’re wondering what a panarello is, it’s a milk frother which consists of a sheath placed over the steam pipe, which automatically froths milk without any skill requirement.

-Bean to cup coffee machines with this sort of wand are usually the cheapest, with one touch cappuccino machines having milk carafes, being the many expensive usually, however I simply think panarello wands are way better on the whole.
+Bean to cup coffee machines with this sort of wand are usually the cheapest, with one touch cappuccino machines having milk carafes, being the many expensive usually, but I simply think panarello wands are way better on the whole.

 The not so smart bits

-Given there’s already a Magnifica S, I would have imagined that the Magnifica S Smart version would be smart in terms of connectivity, and I’d think that numerous other people would think this too.
-This is an updated version of the Magnifica S, with a few design tweaks and the better (in my simple opinion) panarello wand, and I can’t quite figure out why they decided to name this version Smart.
+Given there’s already a Magnifica S, I would have imagined that the Magnifica S Smart version would be smart in terms of connectivity, and I’d think that several other people would think this too.
+This is an updated version of the Magnifica S, with a few design tweaks and the better (in my modest opinion) panarello wand, and I can’t quite figure out why they decided to name this version Smart.

 Double shots aren’t double shots

-I’ve pointed out this before when talking about the Delonghi Magnifica machines and other DeLonghi bean to cup machines, I do wish that a double shot would produce double the volume of espresso coffee crafted with double the ground coffee, for a true double shot.
+I’ve pointed out this before when talking about the Delonghi Magnifica machines and other DeLonghi bean to cup machines, I do wish that a double shot would produce double the volume of espresso coffee brewed with double the ground coffee, for a true double shot.

-I did some experimenting with the Magnifica S and from what I can gather, the machine either grinds the same or maybe ever so slightly more coffee for a double shot, and then produces a larger, weaker shot.
+I did some experimenting with the Magnifica S and from what I can gather, the machine either grinds the same or maybe ever so mildly more coffee for a double shot, and then produces a larger, weaker shot.

 Gaggia Cadorna Barista Plus.